-- b.
-Address - c.
-Social security number - d.
-Date of birth - e.
-Race - f.
-Sex - g.
-Any other identifiable information, such as a recent photograph - The last known location of the missing person(s). - 3.
-The name, location, and type of any place this person may frequent. - Any and all information about this person that would be useful in helping locate them, such as any habits this person may have that may lead to location of this individual. - 5.
+- 3. The name, location, and type of any place this person may frequent. - 4.
+Any and all information about this person that would be useful in helping locate them, such as any habits this person may have that may lead to location of this individual. - 5.
 Information about any present or past medical or psychological illnesses this person may have had, along with the names of the person's physicians when possible. - 6.
 Try to determine the names of friends of the missing person and names of groups or organizations this person belongs to. - C. Upon completion of the initial investigation, the officer shall complete a report on the computerized reporting system before the end of his tour of duty. - 1.
 The report shall include all information obtained by the officer. - 2.
 The officer shall have the Telecommunicator on duty perform the following: - a.
-Enter the missing person into the National Crime Information Center (NCIC) computer system in accordance with their standards. - Provide this information to all Department of Public Safety on-duty officers as well as send this information out on the DCI Computer system as a statewide broadcast. - c.
+Enter the missing person into the National Crime Information Center (NCIC) computer system in accordance with their standards. - b.
+Provide this information to all Department of Public Safety on-duty officers as well as send this information out on the DCI Computer system as a statewide broadcast. - c.
 Contact the Charlotte Mecklenburg Police Department's (CMPD) Missing Persons Unit.